muratk5n/thirdwave/en/README.md

 ---

 The median home price itself is nearly half a million dollars BTW..
-How can an average home cost this much?
 For four walls and a roof..
 There are amneties in it too sure, but almost *half a million dollars worth*?

 ---